Directions and industry requirements are regularly updated

 - work areas

 - transit areas (such as cars, buses and minibuses)

 - communal and meal break areas

 - shared facilities (such as bathrooms and kitchens)

 Training on the safe use of chemicals and personal hygiene requirements must be provided to any person undertaking cleaning.

-Cleaning needs to be conducted in accordance with the DHHS information on cleaning and disinfecting for business and construction sites.
+Cleaning needs to be conducted in accordance with the DH information on cleaning and disinfecting for business and construction sites.

 Personal protective equipment

 Employers must provide information, instruction and training on the safe use, decontamination, maintenance and disposal of any PPE provided.
 They must also provide any necessary supervision.